pagopa-archive/io-onboarding-pa-api/README.md

 ```

 > The _docker-compose.yaml_ file sources variables from a _.env_ file that must be
 > placed in the root folder of this repository.
-An example file _.env.example_ is
+An example file _env.example_ is
 > distributed with the code.

 The backend REST APIs can be now accessed at